kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 - E2e tests demonstrating:
   - Pod admission succeeds when sufficient free hugepages exist
   - Pod admission fails when insufficient free hugepages exist
+- Metrics for verification checks and failures
 - Documentation for feature gate and behavior

 #### Beta

 - E2e tests demonstrating correct behavior
-- Metrics for verification failures
+- Conformance tests if applicable
 - Feedback incorporated from alpha users
 - No significant bugs reported

 #### GA

-- Feature enabled by default
+- Feature always enabled (feature gate removed)
-- Conformance tests if applicable
 - Documentation updated for stable feature

 ### Upgrade / Downgrade Strategy

 **Upgrade**: No special handling required.
-The feature is additive and controlled by a feature gate.
-Existing pods are unaffected.
+The feature is additive and only affects new pod admissions.
+Existing running pods are unaffected.

-**Downgrade**: Disabling the feature gate returns to previous behavior where OS hugepage availability is not verified.
-No data migration needed.
+**Downgrade**: Reverting to a kubelet version without this feature returns to previous behavior where OS hugepage availability is not verified.
+No data migration or persistent state cleanup is needed.

 **Kubelet restart behavior**: After kubelet restarts, Memory Manager rebuilds its internal state from checkpoint.
 Since verification reads fresh sysfs data on each